RetroReversing/retroReversing/pages/consoles/nes/Super-Mario-Bros.md

-// Global variables referenced in the code extern byte[5] TopScoreDisplay; // Location 0x07d7 - Holds the Top score extern byte WarmBootValidation; // Location 0x07ff - Whether we are warm boot or not.
+// Global variables referenced in the code extern byte[5] TopScoreDisplay; // Location 0x07d7 - Holds the Top score extern byte WarmBootValidation; // Location 0x07ff - Whether we are warm boot or not. extern byte DisableScreenFlag; // Location 0x0773 - Whether the screen is enabled or not

 void Start() // By default its called reset because GhidraNes detected its the reset Vector {